nenaddamjanovic/APP6-History-Weather-Api/README.md

 # What is this project?
-This app teaches basic flask, bigdata for creating simple API
+This app teaches basic flask, manipulating bigdata and creating simple API
 ### History weather api